kanwalnainsingh/OpenDesk/README.md

 OpenDesk is an open source project for helping organisation optimize utilization office desk utilization.
 System will enable employees to reserve their desk when they want to work from office.

 # Why would organisation need OpenDesk?
-As organisation are moving towards the culture of work from home(WFH) and many have decided for permanent WFH options.
+As organisation are moving towards the culture of work from home(WFH), and many have decided for permanent WFH options.
 Organisation would like to reduce the cost of office infrastructure and reduce number of desk space.
 Open desk will help manage a balance between WFH and WFO culture.

-# Minimum requirement to kick start:
+# The minimum requirement to kick start:

  Organisation Features:
-- Organisation can setup sites or buildings with details of desk capacity with available and reserved desk.
+- Organisation can set up sites or buildings with details of desk capacity with available and reserved desk.
 - Modify or delete existing setup.

 Employee Features: